-Whether you're a free or Premium user, Qustodio’s YouTube Monitoring feature allows you to:
+Qustodio’s YouTube Monitoring is a Premium feature that allows you to:

-- See what videos your child watches on YouTube app on Android devices.
+- See what videos your child watches on YouTube app and YouTube.com on Android devices.

 - See more detailed information on videos your child watches on YouTube.com on Mac and Windows devices.

 - View what your child searches for on the YouTube Android app and YouTube.com on Mac and Windows devices.

 - See what videos your child watches and what your child searches for on YouTube.com on iOS devices.

 If you're a Premium user, you can also block or set limits on YouTube usage by visiting YouTube Monitoring in the rules section.

 You'll find this feature in the new Family Portal and on Qustodio's Parent's App on your mobile device, and will be able to see YouTube activity from kids’ Android, iOS, Windows, and Mac devices.